gardener/gardener/docs/development/local_setup.md

 1. You have understood the [principles of Kubernetes](https://kubernetes.io/docs/concepts/), and its [components](https://kubernetes.io/docs/concepts/overview/components/), what their purpose is and how they interact with each other.
 1. You have understood the [architecture of the Garden](https://github.com/gardener/documentation/wiki/Architecture), and what the various clusters are used for.

 The development of the Gardener could happen by targetting any cluster.
 You basically need a Garden cluster (e.g., a [Minikube](https://github.com/kubernetes/minikube) cluster) and one Seed cluster per cloud provider and per data center/region.
-You can configure the Garden controller manager to watch **all namespaces** for Shoot manifests or to only watch **one single** namespace.
+You can configure the Gardener controller manager to watch **all namespaces** for Shoot manifests or to only watch **one single** namespace.

 In order to ensure that a specific Seed cluster will be chosen, add the `.spec.cloud.seed` field (see [here](../../example/shoot-azure.yaml#L10) for an example Shoot manifest).